hegoimanzano/ICASCM2025/03_lammps_input.md

 ---

 ### Advanced LAMMPS input file for C-S-H simulations
 In the "advanced" mode, we show how to use LAMMPS not only to perform the MD simulation, but also to analyse it _on the fly_.
-It is not
+It is not neccesary to

 ```